contentful/contentful_rails/README.md

 * Implement a method on ContentfulModel to simulate a parent-child relationship, so we can invalidate caches for parent items

+# Licence
+Licence is MIT.
+Please see MIT-LICENCE in this repo.

 # Contributing
 Please feel free to contribute!